"Craftmanship. The perfect smartphone, with a perfect operating system, with elegant design. The best phone out there."

 That was the response of someone when I asked how they thought Tim Cook would answer the question "Why does the iPhone 6 cost so much more than the rest of the competitor phones?" around the time of the phone's launch.

-It's still a question worth asking, given that the iPhone 6 continues to cost as much as, if not more than, many current Android flagships.
+It's still a question worth asking, given that the iPhone 6 continues to cost as much as many current Android flagships.
 I still feel that answer would be pretty close to the mark, though.

 It's a more in-depth answer than 'the Apple logo on the back', which a lot of people assume is the reason you've got to pay more for an iPhone.
 That answer would explain why Apple thinks it can charge more for the phone, but doesn't go any way to explaining what it is that makes it feel the need to keep the price so high.